-- Project description in the IEE Report must provide details on the foundation used. - The IEE should focus on the construction stage specifically noise levels, road closures, construction waste and inconveniences to public. - The IEE should consider a radius of 30m for assessment of impacts. - Monitoring should be undertaken for groundwater quality and noise levels. - The proponent should be aware of the requirement for the supply of water to neighbouring households to compensate for water shortage due to dewatering activities.
+- Description of the existing environment should include groundwater, noise levels and the social impact within a 30 m radius. - The IEE should focus on the construction stage specifically noise levels, road closures, construction waste and inconveniences to public. - Monitoring should be undertaken for groundwater quality and noise levels. - The proponent should be aware of the requirement for the supply of water to neighbouring households to compensate for water shortage due to dewatering activities. - The IEE should provide the relevant legal framework and its implication on the project.